MosesSupposes/Case-Aid-Companion/README.md

 # Bugs

-- Fix the bug that's described in this scenario: A user fills in the Destination Inputs at least once and a total distance is computed.
-The user then undos that last calculation(s) however many times until there are no calculations left and the total distance is zero.
-The user then presses the "Next Destination" button and the total distance should still be zero, but instead gets set to whatever the last value that was calculated was.
+- When a user clicks the "Undo" button, the last distance calculated gets undone, but then when they click "Next Destination" again, the last undone calculation gets added back to the total.